Exploring reionization and high-z galaxy observables with recent multiredshift MWA upper limits on the 21-cm signal

 Bradley Greig, Cathryn M Trott, Nichole Barry, Simon J Mutch, Bart Pindor, Rachel L Webster, J Stuart B Wyithe

-Monthly Notices of the Royal Astronomical Society | OXFORD UNIV PRESS | Published : 2021
+MONTHLY NOTICES OF THE ROYAL ASTRONOMICAL SOCIETY | OXFORD UNIV PRESS | Published : 2021

-ABSTRACT We use the latest multiredshift (z = 6.5−8.7) upper limits on the 21-cm signal from the Murchison Widefield Array (MWA) to explore astrophysical models which are inconsistent with the data.
+We use the latest multiredshift (z = 6.5-8.7) upper limits on the 21-cm signal from the Murchison Widefield Array (MWA) to explore astrophysical models which are inconsistent with the data.
 We explore these limits in the context of reionization astrophysics by using 21CMMC to connect the disfavoured regions of parameter space to existing observational constraints on reionization such as high-z galaxy ultraviolet (UV) luminosity functions, the background UV photoionization rate, the intergalactic medium (IGM) neutral fraction, the electron scattering optical depth and the soft-band X-ray emissivity.
-We find the vast majority of disfavoured models to already be inconsis..View full abstract
+We find the vast majority of disfavoured models to already be inconsistent with existing obser..View full abstract

 Awarded by Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D)